Sydney-Informatics-Hub/training.artemis.rds/index.md

 **Recorded Lesson:** You can watch the recorded lesson from April 24, 2020, here: [https://cloudstor.aarnet.edu.au/plus/s/Yb3c4nqE48PwoT4](https://cloudstor.aarnet.edu.au/plus/s/Yb3c4nqE48PwoT4)

 > ## Prerequisites
-> You must have competency on the Unix/Linux command line.
-If you are interested in learning HPC but have no Unix/Linux command-line skills, you MUST first take an [Introduction to Unix/Linux](https://intersect.org.au/training/course/unix) course, followed by [‘_Introduction to Artemis HPC_’]({{ site.sih_pages }}/training.artemis.interhpc).
+> You should have competency on the Unix/Linux command line.
+If you are interested in learning HPC but have no Unix/Linux command-line skills, you should first take an [Introduction to Unix/Linux](https://intersect.org.au/training/course/unix) course, followed by [‘_Introduction to Artemis HPC_’]({{ site.sih_pages }}/training.artemis.interhpc).
 These are [scheduled regularly on campus](https://informatics.sydney.edu.au/training/#calendar).
 >
 > **OWN LAPTOP REQUIRED**.
 {: .prereq}